PhilHudson/yasnippets/README.md

 3. Everything after `FILE`, including the space character before `&optional`.
 Tab to this and hit `C-d` if you want to just remove all the optional stuff (the most common use case).
 4. Alternatively, tab "in" to select "` &optional`", and hit `C-d` to delete it, then tab again to select `"DOCSTRING"` (including the quotes).
 5. Now, either type `nil` to replace `"DOCSTRING"`, meaning no documentation string is specified, or tab "in" to select `DOCSTRING` (without the quotes) and type your documentation string.
 6. Tab again.
 Again, you can now delete the remaining parameters with `C-d`.
-Or tab "in" and select from the interactive menu, in this case offering you the choice of `nil` or `'interactive`.
+Or tab "in" to select `INTERACTIVE`.
+Choose from the interactive menu, in this case offering you the choice of `nil` or `'interactive`.
 7. Tab again.
 Again, you can delete the last parameter with C-d.
-Or tab "in" and select from the interactive menu offering you `nil`, `'keymap`, or `'macro`.
+Or tab "in" to select `TYPE` and choose from the interactive menu offering you `nil`, `'keymap`, or `'macro`.

 ## Idiosyncratic Elisp formatting
 I use C-style outdenting.
 That's right: closing parens on their own lines.
 Block structuring, visually represented.
 The [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree "Abstract syntax tree"), visually represented.
 [Sexp](https://en.wikipedia.org/wiki/S-expression "Symbolic expression") nesting, visually represented.
 The right way, I claim.
 Making the most of the visual real estate available on a great big portrait display, which I highly recommend to any serious coder.